ajaeger207/github-test/README.md

 Here's some more info for this new branch.

 Do I need to add before every commit?
 Let's see.
+Tested this and yes you need to stage everytime. make edit --> save --> stage (add) --> commit with message